Chisom83/Northwind_Traders/README.md

  2. Which are the best and worst selling products?
 > Image
 - Insight
-   - Best Selling Product
-       - Products performance varied by year, with some items performing well in one year but declining in another.
-       - This shows change in customer preferences and market demand.
+       - Products performance varied by year, with some items performing strongly in one year and declining in another indicating shifts in customer preference and market demand.
-   - Worst Selling Product
-       -

 - Measure Used:

 3.Identify any key customers?
 > Image
 - Insight
    - SAVEA is the key customer, generating $94,063 in revenue, followed by ERNSH with $85,630.
-   - SAVEA consistently remained the key customer from 2014 to 2015, indicating repeat purchased and strong loyalty.
+   - SAVEA consistently remained the key customer from 2014 to 2015, indicating repeat purchased and strong brand loyalty.
 - Measure Used:

 4. Are shipping costs consistent across providers?